Medical Emergency Assessment Unit

 The following opportunities may be available to you during your placement:

-- Care of newly diagnosed conditions e.g. COPD, Diabetes, heart disease, terminal illnesses, disease of the endocrine, detoxification of alcohol dependent and drug overdoses ETC.
+- Care of old and newly diagnosed conditions e.g. COPD, Diabetes, heart disease, terminal illnesses, disease of the endocrine, detoxification of alcohol dependent and drug overdoses ETC.

-- There may be also opportunities to insert and remove urinary catheters, preparation and administration of medicines under supervision of your mentor
+- There may be also opportunities to improve clinical skills , such as injection technique , insertion and removal of urinary catheters (female) preparation and administration of medicines all under the supervision of your mentor (not IV)

 - Participation in organising the safe transfer of a patient to another ward or hospital following relevant guidelines